SchemaStore/schemastore/CONTRIBUTING.md

 - Add a new JSON Schema
   - Local schema
   - Remote schema
-- Enhance existing JSON schema
+- Enhance existing JSON schemas:
   - Fix typos
-  - Fix incorrect schemas
+  - Fix bugs
-  - Improving constraints within existing schemas
+  - Improve constraints
-  - Add positive or negative tests for existing schemas
+  - Add positive/negative tests
+  - Refactor to pass under strict mode

 Most people want to add a new schema.
 For steps on how to do this, read the [How to add a new JSON Schema](#how-to-add-a-new-json-schema) section below.